CIP-NL/coding-guide/content/en/naming/jargon.md

 * Ticker: Either a base or quote.
 * Market: A ticker/quote combination.
 * Pair: A combination of exchange and market.
 Uniquely identifies a sub order book.
-* Sub order book: An order book containing only one market on one exchange.
+* Order book: An order book containing only one market on one exchange.
-* Order book: All sub order books of all markets on all exchanges combined.
+* Full Order book: All sub order books of all markets on all exchanges combined.